-Gordon College participates in the program of AuSable Institute of Environmental Studies in three locations: India, Washington state and Michigan.
+Gordon College participates in the program of Au Sable Institute of Environmental Studies in Washington state, Michigan, India and Costa Rica.
 Courses are designed to prepare students for work or further study in environmental endeavors.
 These courses may be taken by any Gordon student who meets the course prerequisites.
-In addition, through a combination of courses offered at Gordon and at AuSable, a student may complete a biology major with an environmental concentration (see requirements below) or minor in environmental studies (see minors) and may earn certification from AuSable as an environmental analyst.
-AuSable courses taken during the summer are available at half the normal Gordon tuition.
+In addition, through a combination of courses offered at Gordon and at Au Sable, a student may complete a biology major with an environmental concentration (see requirements below) or nonscience majors may minor in environmental studies (see Minors) and any student may earn certification from Au Sable as an environmental analyst.
+Au Sable courses taken during the summer are available at half the normal Gordon tuition.
 See course descriptions below and in Off-Campus Curriculum.

 Special Studies in Marine Biology